andrewchambers/janet-big/README.md

 * conversion to big/int from Janet numbers, strings, int/u64 and int/s64
 * conversion to string from big/int (using `string` function)
-* all the basic Janet math operators, i.e.  +, -, *, /, %, band, bor, bxor,
+* Only the basic Janet math operators:  +, -, *, /, %, band, bor, bxor,
   where at least one operand is a big/int, and the other may be big/int or number or int/u64 or int/s64.
 * comparison operations (between big/ints) and
 * polymorphic comparison (big/int vs Janet numbers and int/u64 int/s64,
   but **not** vs strings).
+* **Note -- other numeric functions in the Janet core, like the math/ functions and even? odd? will generally not work properly with big/ints.**

 # Install